 2030: $16,750

-However, starting this year, players with more than two seasons of experience are on a different scale.
-These veterans are given the opportunity to negotiate their practice squad salary based on the below windows.
+Players with more than two seasons of experience are on a different scale.
+These veterans can negotiate their practice-squad salary based on the below windows.

-The circumstances surrounding the 2020 NFL season were quite unique and caused a pretty huge change to the practice squad rules.
-Originally, the NFL planned to increase the practice squad size from 12 to 14 gradually.
-However, due to COVID and the high rate players were testing positive, the practice squad was expanded to 16.
+The circumstances surrounding the 2020 NFL season were quite unique and caused a pretty huge change to the practice-squad rules.
+Originally, the NFL planned to gradually increase the practice-squad size from 12 to 14.
+However, due to COVID and the high rate of players testing positive, the practice squad was expanded to 16 members.

 If a player is signed to a new team from a practice squad, they need to be signed to a 53-man roster spot and not onto another practice squad.